Well-posedness of the Dean--Kawasaki and the nonlinear Dawson--Watanabe equation with correlated noise: Abstract

 \section{Abstract}

-In this paper we prove the well-posedness of the generalized Dean-Kawasaki equation driven by noise that is white in time and colored in space.
+In this paper we prove the well-posedness of the generalized Dean--Kawasaki equation driven by noise that is white in time and colored in space.
 The results treat diffusion coefficients that are only locally $\nicefrac{1}{2}$-H\"older continuous, including the square root.
-This solves several open problems, including the well-posedness of the Dean-Kawasaki equation and the nonlinear Dawson-Watanabe equation with correlated noise.
+This solves several open problems, including the well-posedness of the Dean--Kawasaki equation and the nonlinear Dawson--Watanabe equation with correlated noise.